adam-rms/adam-rms/docs/pages/legal.md

     1. The Computer Misuse Act 1990 makes it a criminal offence to attempt to interfere with others' software, to harass people via the computer, or to attempt to gain unauthorized access to a computer system in order to view or change information.

-    A perfect example of an offence under the computer misuse act is the logging into another's account.
+    An example of an offence under the computer misuse act is the logging into another's account.

 2. All inappropriate use of the service will be investigated, and reported to the authorities as deemed appropriate.
 3. Third Party Links
     1. Certain content, products and services available via the service may include materials from third-parties.
     2. Third-party links on this site may direct you to third-party websites that are not affiliated with the service.
 We are not responsible for examining or evaluating the content or accuracy and we do not warrant and will not have any liability or responsibility for any third-party materials or websites, or for any other materials, products, or services of third-parties.
     3. We are not liable for any harm or damages related to the purchase or use of goods, services, resources, content, or any other transactions made in connection with any third-party websites.
 Please review carefully the third-party's policies and practices and make sure you understand them before you engage in any transaction.
 Complaints, claims, concerns, or questions regarding third-party products should be directed to the third-party.
-4. If you discover a
-machine which has been left logged on but is unattended (e.g. if the previous user has forgotten to logout, you must immediately log the user out of the machine.
-Any other action (e.g. signing a resolution from the user's account) or any other form of account tampering is a criminal offence.
+4. If you discover a machine which has been left logged on but is unattended (e.g. if the previous user has forgotten to logout, you must immediately log the user out of the machine.
+Any other action or any other form of account tampering is a criminal offence.

 ### Input

 This section of the policy refers to user submitted content, which includes but is not limited to assets, notes, projects, etc.

 1. We may, but have no obligation to, monitor, edit or remove content that we determine in our sole discretion are unlawful, offensive, threatening, libelous, defamatory, pornographic, obscene or otherwise objectionable or violates any party's intellectual property or these Terms of Service.
-2. You agree that your comments will not violate the rights of any party, including copyright, trademark, privacy, personality or other personal or proprietary right.
-You further agree that your comments will not contain libelous or otherwise unlawful, abusive or obscene material, or contain any computer virus or other malware that could in any way affect the operation of the Service or any related website.
-You may not use a false e-mail address, pretend to be someone other than yourself, or otherwise mislead us or third-parties as to the origin of any comments as this constitutes statutory fraud.
-You are solely responsible for any comments you make and their accuracy.
+2. You agree that your input will not violate the rights of any party, including copyright, trademark, privacy, personality or other personal or proprietary right.
+You further agree that your input will not contain libelous or otherwise unlawful, abusive or obscene material, or contain any computer virus or other malware that could in any way affect the operation of the Service or any related website.
+You may not use a false e-mail address, pretend to be someone other than yourself, or otherwise mislead us or third-parties as to the origin of any input as this constitutes statutory fraud.
+You are solely responsible for any input you make and their accuracy.
 We take no responsibility and assume no liability for any comments posted by you or any third-party.

 ### Errors, Inaccuracies or Omissions